Today's Articles

 She was sent to a military cemetery and was ordered to oversee and comfort black soldiers who were assigned to recover the dead from the battlefield of the Meuse-Argonne and rebury them.
 Hunton and Kathryn Johnson wrote a book documenting their experience of wartime tragedies and race relations within American forces, titled Two Colored Women with the American Expeditionary Forces, published in 1920.
 She published a book about her husband's life and work entitled William Alphaeus Hunton, A Pioneer Prophet of Young Men, in 1938.
 She was a regular participant in the work of the Equal Suffrage League.

 Hunton was known for her commitment to peace, race relations, and empowering the Black community, especially women.
 She created a three-part peace strategy.
-First, she encouraged African American women to create an international organization for themselves.
+First, she encouraged African American women to create an international organization.
 Second, Hunton believed that African American women should get involved in the Pan-African movement, which was predominantly male-dominated at that point.
 Finally, she aimed to involve African American women in the mainly white U.S. movement for peace.
 Addie Waites Hunton died in Brooklyn on June 21, 1943, having dedicated her life to issues of racial and gender equality.

 New Poem Each Day